Community Life Standards Policy

 Bullying or Personal Harassment

 Bullying or personal harassment is a behaviour that has an effect of being abusive, insulting and/or degrading.
 Personal harassment and bullying includes any inappropriate conduct or comment by a person towards another that the person knew or reasonably ought to have known would be unwanted and/or would cause the receiver to be humiliated or intimidated.
 Examples of personal harassment/bullying include public humiliation, personal insults, name-calling, persistent criticism, patronizing behaviour, spreading malicious rumours, sabotaging someone’s work, ignoring, isolating, excluding and a constant under-evaluation of effort that undermines self-respect or adversely affects work or educational performance or working/learning conditions.
+Bullying occurs in many contexts including in online forms.
 Not every unpleasant interaction, instance of disrespectful behaviour or conflict is considered bullying or personal harassment.

 harassment.
 It is the impact of the behaviour on the receiver that is considered.
 In dealing with a harassment complaint, what is considered is whether a person knew or ought reasonably to have known that the behaviour would be unwanted and/or would otherwise cause humiliation, intimidation and/or embarrassment.